 As with so many issues in security, human error undoubtedly played a part in the above example, as the genesis of the breach entry was a misconfigured firewall.

 Usually, client web requests are performed through language functions that support defined classes of protocols, such as HTTP, and make their use very simple for the developer.

-According to the way the vulnerable request is implemented at the server side, the attacker might be able to reach another website.
-An attacker can even change the protocol and, as example, use the
+According to the way the vulnerable request is implemented on the server side, the attacker might be able to reach another website.
+An attacker can even change the protocol and, for example, use the

 file:// protocol, which is accepted by default in many cases, to read any file on the filesystem.